Jeunese/jeunese.github.io/docs/voice-and-tone.md

 -  Use simple, everyday language.
 -  Be direct and conversational.
 -  Talk *to* users, not at them.
--  Adopt an informal and personal style.
+-  Adopt a personal style.
 -  Be friendly and positive.

 Avoid:
 -  Being too informal.
 -  Being patronising.
 -  Biased langauge, such as, referring to a specific gender when talking about the user.
 -  Overusing niceties such as please, thank you, and sorry.
 The emphasis should be on being direct and helpful.
+For more information, see [Be considerate, not over-polite](https://jeunese.github.io/#/style-guide?id=be-considerate-not-over-polite).

 |Guidance | Examples |
 |---|---|